About AASA | Executive Team

 Nic Vlok | AASA Executive Committee

 Nic Vlok serves as an AASA Executive Committee member.
-He is also the Acting CEO for low-cost airline Mango Airlines Before taking the helm as CEO he served as General Manager Operations at Mango where his responsibilities included: airport and flight operations, engineering and maintenance, and safety, security and quality management systems.
+He is also the Acting CEO for low-cost airline Mango Airlines.
+Before taking the helm as CEO he served as General Manager Operations at Mango where his responsibilities included: airport and flight operations, engineering and maintenance, safety, security and quality management systems.

-Prior to this assignment he was contracted to a number of South African and African airlines developing and implementing expansion strategies, including specific commercial aspects, such as the development of network strategies and short-term demand stimulation, and capacity management, as well as having an ongoing involvement in the identification and development of management capacity within a broad range of major South African companies.
+Prior to this assignment Nic was contracted to a number of South African and African airlines developing and implementing expansion strategies, including specific commercial aspects, such as the development of network strategies and short-term demand stimulation, and capacity management, as well as having an ongoing involvement in the identification and development of management capacity within a broad range of major South African companies.

-Vlok has served on the Boards of South African Express Airways (SA Express), the Aerospace Industries Federation, and Air Chefs, and was Chairperson of the Board of Fabtravel, an early attempt at Black Economic Empowerment in the South African travel industry.
+Nic has served on the Boards of South African Express Airways (SA Express), the Aerospace Industries Federation, and Air Chefs, and was Chairperson of the Board of Fabtravel, an early attempt at Black Economic Empowerment in the South African travel industry.
 He has also served on the South African Government Advisory Board for Domestic and International Aviation Policy and the Policy Review Forum for Aircraft Noise and Emissions.